404 Pages That Are On-Brand and Keep Your Customers

 6| Amy porterfield

 How much fun is this?
 Amy is also fun and entertaining and loves music, so again, 100% on-brand.
-I love that she points you right to her Cheat Sheets, since she is BOSS of list-building.
+I love that she points you right to her Cheat Sheets, since she is the BOSS of list-building.
 You can click on her navigation bar, but she wants you to sign up for her sheets, so she makes that the easiest thing to do.

 What Not to Do- please!

-Okay, so before you see the last five, here are two that make me sad.
+Okay, so before you see the last six, here are two that make me sad.
 They are from great brands and unfortunately this is what you see most often.
 If your website has anything similar to this, please fix it.
 Or just call me - we will fix it together.
 Please.

 7 | airbnb